The English Patient (film): Plot

-An interwar vintage British biplane, flying across a sea of desert, is shot down by German gunners.
-The badly burned pilot is pulled from the wreckage and rescued by a group of Bedouin.
+German gunners shoot down a British biplane flying across a desert.
+A group of Bedouin pulls the badly burned pilot from the wreckage, rescuing him.

-Hana, a French-Canadian combat nurse of the Royal Canadian Army Medical Corps during WWII, learns from a wounded soldier that her boyfriend has been killed in action.

-In October 1944 Italy, Hana is caring for a dying, scarred-from-burns English-accented patient who says he cannot remember his name.
-His only possession is a copy of Herodotus' Histories, with personal notes, pictures, and mementos stored inside.
-When a nurse friend is killed in front of her, Hana decides she is a curse to those who love her.
-She gains permission to settle in a bombed-out monastery with her patient, as he suffers extra during relocations of her hospital unit.
+Hana, a French-Canadian Royal Canadian Army Medical Corps nurse, learns from a wounded soldier that her boyfriend has been killed.
+In October 1944 Italy, she is caring for a dying, severely burned English-accented patient who says that he cannot remember his name.
+His only possession is a copy of Herodotus's Histories, with personal notes, pictures, and mementos stored inside.

-They are soon joined by Lt.
-Kip, a Sikh sapper in the British Indian Army posted with Sgt.
-Hardy to clear German mines and booby traps.
-David Caravaggio, a Canadian Intelligence Corps operative who was tortured during a German interrogation, also arrives at the monastery.
-Caravaggio questions the patient, who gradually reveals his past through a series of flashbacks.
-Over the days of the patient relating his story, Hana and Kip begin a shy love affair.
+When a fellow nurse is killed in front of her, Hana decides she's a curse to her loved ones.
+She gains permission to settle in a bombed-out monastery with her patient, as he is suffering during their hospital unit's relocation.
+She's joined by Lieutenant Kip Singh, a Sikh sapper in the British Indian Army posted with Sergeant Hardy to clear German mines and booby traps, and David Caravaggio, a Canadian Intelligence Corps operative who was tortured in German captivity.
+Caravaggio questions the patient, drawing out details of his past while Hana and Kip begin a love affair.

-The patient reveals that in the late 1930s he was exploring a region of the Sahara.
-He is, in fact, Hungarian cartographer László Almásy, who was part of a Royal Geographical Society archeological and surveying expedition with a group including his good friend, Englishman Peter Madox, and British couple Geoffrey and Katharine Clifton, who own a plane and contribute with aerial surveys.
+In the late 1930s, Hungarian cartographer László Almásy is exploring a region of the Sahara as part of a Royal Geographical Society archeological and surveying expedition, which includes his good friend Englishman Peter Madox, and British couple Geoffrey and Katharine Clifton, who conduct aerial surveys with their plane.

-Almásy learns information from a Bedouin which helps the group discover the Cave of Swimmers, an ancient site of cave paintings.
-The group begins to document their find, during which time Almásy and Katharine fall in love.
-He writes about her in notes folded into his book, which Katharine discovers when Almásy awkwardly accepts her offer of two watercolours she has painted of the cave imagery and asks her to paste them into the book.
+Almásy discovers the location of the ancient Cave of Swimmers, containing cave paintings.
+As the group documents the find, Almásy and Katharine fall in love.
+He writes about her in notes folded into his book, which she discovers when he awkwardly accepts two watercolours of the cave walls and asks her to paste them into the book.

-The two begin an affair on their return to Cairo, while the group arranges for more detailed archaeological surveys of the cave and the surrounding area.
+They return to Cairo and begin an affair, while the group arranges for more detailed archaeological surveys of the cave and surrounding area.
 Almásy buys her a silver thimble as a gift.
-Some months later, Katharine abruptly ends their affair from fear Geoffrey will discover it.
-Shortly afterward the archaeological projects are halted due to the onset of the war.
-Madox leaves his Tiger Moth aeroplane at Kufra Oasis before his intended return to Britain.
+Geoffrey secretly watches her from his car and realizes she is cheating.
+Months later, Katharine breaks things off, fearing the repercussions from Geoffrey.
+When the archaeological projects are halted by the onset of the war, Madox leaves his Tiger Moth airplane at Kufra Oasis and returns to Britain.